International Chess Congress, 1867 (Paris)

 N:

 The problem tourney received 42 sendings, with totally 307 problems.
-A complete list of them, possibly in order of merit, is printed on p. lxxxvi.
-The first 26 sets are published in the congress book (although the list on p.
-345–346 only mentions the first 25): they include sets 9, 10 and 17 that did not have a motto; sets 17, 18 and 25 that did not contain the required six problems; and also set 22 that appears to have been received without a name.
+A complete list of them, possibly in order of merit, was printed on p. lxxxvi.
+The first 26 sets were published in the congress book (although the list on p.
+345–346 only mentions the first 25): they include sets 9, 10 and 17 that did not include a motto; sets 17, 18 and 25 that did not contain the required six problems; and also set 22 that appears to have been received without the name of the author.
 If any problems or sets were excluded from competition, it must have been for other reasons than those.
-One of the received sets is said to have contained 50 problems: it was not published.
+One of the received sets was said to have contained 50 problems: it was not published.

 The congress book content was published in parts, which were sent to subscribers as they were printed.
 According to The Era 1868-07-05 the part that concerned the problem tourney had, to the chess editor's knowledge, not yet been published.

-In the chess column of The Era, 1867-08-04, the following communication from a pseudonymous contributor is printed:
+In the chess column of The Era, 1867-08-04, the following communication from a pseudonymous contributor was printed:

 The chief event since the finish of the Tourney has been the decision as to the prizes for Problems.
 The Committee appointed to examine the competing sets was to consist, I am told, of the four winners of the Tournament for the Emperor’s prize, but they fell to squabbling, and three of them declined to act.
 Finally, I believe, the examination devolved on Kolisch and the young English player, De Vere, who were said to have executed their very onerous task with skill and impartiality.
 The result of their labours has not transpired.